Palestine: Administrative divisions

 The State of Palestine is divided into sixteen administrative divisions.
 The governorates in the West Bank are grouped into three areas per the Oslo II Accord.
 Area A forms 18% of the West Bank by area, and is administered by the Palestinian government.
 Area B forms 22% of the West Bank, and is under Palestinian civil control, and joint Israeli-Palestinian security control.

-Area C, except East Jerusalem, forms 60% of the West Bank, and is administered by the Israeli Civil Administration, except that the Palestinian government provides the education and medical services to the 150,000 Palestinians in the area.
-More than 99% of Area C is off limits to Palestinians.
+Area C, except East Jerusalem, forms 60% of the West Bank, and is administered by the Israeli Civil Administration.
+The Palestinian government provides the education and medical services to the 150,000 Palestinians in the area, an arrangement agreed upon in the Oslo II accord by Israeli and Palestinian leadership.

+More than 99% of Area C is off limits to Palestinians, due to security concerns and is a point of ongoing negotiation.
 There are about 330,000 Israelis living in settlements in Area C. Although Area C is under martial law, Israelis living there are entitled to full civic rights.
+Palestinian enclaves currently under Palestinian administration in red (Areas A and B; not including Gaza Strip, which is under Hamas rule).

-East Jerusalem (comprising the small pre-1967 Jordanian eastern-sector Jerusalem municipality together with a significant area of the pre-1967 West Bank demarcated by Israel in 1967) is administered as part of the Jerusalem District of Israel but is claimed by Palestine as part of the Jerusalem Governorate.
-It was effectively annexed by Israel in 1967, by application of Israeli law, jurisdiction and administration under a 1948 law amended for the purpose, this purported annexation being constitutionally reaffirmed (by implication) in Basic Law: Jerusalem 1980, but this annexation is not recognised by any other country.
-In 2010 of the 456,000 people in East Jerusalem, roughly 60% were Palestinians and 40% were Israelis.
+East Jerusalem, comprising the small pre-1967 Jordanian eastern-sector Jerusalem municipality, together with a significant area of the pre-1967 West Bank demarcated by Israel in 1967, is administered as part of the Jerusalem District of Israel.
+It is claimed by Palestine as part of the Jerusalem Governorate.
+It was effectively annexed by Israel in 1967, by application of Israeli law, jurisdiction and administration under a 1948 law amended for the purpose, this purported annexation being constitutionally reaffirmed (by implication) in Basic Law: Jerusalem 1980, but this annexation is not recognized by any other country.

+In 2010, of the 456,000 people in East Jerusalem, roughly 60% were Palestinians and 40% were Israelis.
 However, since the late 2000s, Israel's West Bank Security Barrier has effectively re-annexed tens of thousands of Palestinians bearing Israeli ID cards to the West Bank, leaving East Jerusalem within the barrier with a small Israeli majority (60%).